WCW: The Main Event: Gameplay

 There are two types of matches available: a set number of falls (best of one, three, or five) and a set time limit (five, ten, or fifteen minutes).
 Each wrestler has his unique special move along with punch, clothesline, bodyslam, suplex, dropkick, and cross body block.
 One can choose between a single match and an elimination match which runs the gauntlet of the remaining wrestlers.

 Throwing one's opponent out of the ring is possible, as is fighting outside of the ring.
 There is no ten-count while both wrestlers are outside of the ring, but one will start after one enters.

 Wrestlers

-These wrestlers used in the game were considered to be the top-ranked superstars of WCW as of 1993.
-They were Rick Rude, Ron Simmons, Steve Austin, Sting, Dustin Rhodes, Johnny B. Badd, Big Van Vader and former tag team duo The Steiner Brothers (who had left for the WWF shortly before the game's release but still appeared in the game as it was too late to remove them).
+The wrestlers included in the game were considered to be the top-ranked superstars of WCW as of 1993.
+They were "Ravishing" Rick Rude, Ron Simmons, "Stunning" Steve Austin, Sting, "The Natural" Dustin Rhodes, Johnny B. Badd, Big Van Vader and former tag team duo The Steiner Brothers (who had left for the WWF shortly before the game's release but still appeared in the game as it was too late to remove them).

 Reception

 GamePro gave the game a negative review.
-They commented that the options are varied and the controls effective, but that "The fights themselves look weak - the large, cartoony sprites lumber towards each other with bored spectators behind them.
+They commented that the options are varied and the controls effective, but that "the fights themselves look weak - the large, cartoony sprites lumber towards each other with bored spectators behind them.
 The fights sound weak, too, with thin hit effects".